 Erected 1935 by State Education Department.

 Location.
-42° 1.051′ N, 73° 44.891′ W. Marker is in Milan, New York, in Dutchess County.
-Marker is at the intersection of Jackson Corners Road (County Route 50) and Turkey Hill Road (County Route 56), on the left when traveling north on Jackson Corners Road.
+42° 1.036′ N, 73° 44.873′ W. Marker is in Milan, New York, in Dutchess County.
+Marker is on Jackson Corners Road (County Route 50) near Turkey Hill Road (County Route 56), on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Red Hook NY 12571, United States of America.
 Touch for directions.